nuxt/framework/README.md

 ## 📖 Documentation

-You can read documentation online [here](https://v3.nuxtjs.org/) with the credentials nuxt:3
+You can read the documentation online [here](https://v3.nuxtjs.org/).

 ## 🐞 Reporting bugs